andytudhope/thebluebook/source/canto-v/jates.md

-those old places you showed us beneath endless stars and so many neighbouring eternities, as if we all belonged to each other in some boundless and beckoning uncertainty, something you can only sense on this beach as I walk out into the cold water
+those old places you showed us beneath endless stars and so many neighbouring eternities, as if we all belong to each other in some boundless and beckoning uncertainty, something you can only sense on this beach as I walk out into the cold water